How to Find Your Vocal Range and Voice Type

 Your voice also shouldn’t crack or be breathy.

-If your voice goes into falsetto, starts to crack or becomes breathy, you can’t sing that note naturally.
+If your voice goes into falsetto, starts to crack or becomes breathy, you can’t sing that note naturally within your vocal range.

 Similar to the last step, write down the highest note you can hit naturally (ex/ E4) and the note where you voice starts to become breathy or switches to falsetto.

-That is the higher range of your voice.
+That is the higher end of your vocal range.

 3) Plug Notes Into This Formula